ibm-cloud-docs/ContinuousDelivery/git_working.md

 ## Authenticating with {{site.data.keyword.gitrepos}}
 {: #git_authentication}

-Your {{site.data.keyword.Bluemix_notm}} login and password are only used to authenticate with {{site.data.keyword.gitrepos}} in a web browser.
-You cannot use your {{site.data.keyword.Bluemix_notm}} user credentials to authenticate from external Git clients.
+Your {{site.data.keyword.cloud_notm}} login and password are only used to authenticate with {{site.data.keyword.gitrepos}} in a web browser.
+You cannot use your {{site.data.keyword.cloud_notm}} user credentials to authenticate from external Git clients.
 To complete remote Git operations, such as `clone` or `push`, from your local Git repo, you must use a personal access token or SSH key to authenticate with {{site.data.keyword.gitrepos}}.

 ### Creating a personal access token
 {: #create_pat}